 Coconut Oatmeal Cookies

-This vegan coconut oatmeal cookie recipe creates a delightful cookie that’s crispy on the outside with a chewy center and plenty of coconut flavour.
+This vegan Coconut Oatmeal Cookie recipe creates a delightful cookie that’s crispy on the outside with a chewy centre and plenty of coconut flavour.
+You’ll only need 8 simple ingredients, 20 minutes, one bowl and minimal effort to make theses delicious cookies – no eggs or dairy needed.

-If you love coconut, these crispy, chewy coconut oatmeal cookies are the yummiest way to satisfy your sweet tooth!
+If you love coconut, these cookies are the yummiest way to satisfy your sweet tooth!
+The star ingredient is coconut, which adds a subtle sweetness and delicious texture.
+Here are a few reasons why I think you’ll love them:

-Looking for more coconut desserts?
+If you’re looking for more coconut desserts?
 Check out these Easy Coconut Macaroons, Chocolate Macaroons and Vegan Chocolate Coconut Bars too!

 Ingredient & Substitutions